A Contextual Combinatorial Semi-Bandit Approach to Network Bottleneck Identification: Experiments

-Figure \ref{fig:cumulative} shows the average cumulative regrets of the agents over $10$ runs.
-The LinUCB agent has the lowest cumulative regret, which stabilises faster compared to the others.
-Then, the BayesUCB and TS agents perform almost equally, and the $\epsilon_t$-greedy agent has the highest cumulative regret.
-Figure \ref{fig:Instant} illustrates the average instant regrets of the LinUCB and TS agents, which decrease as we progress in time.
-The LinUCB achieves the lowest regrets compared to TS.
-Figure \ref{fig:road} shows Turin road network, where the explored paths by the LinUCB agent are colored red, and the opacity illustrates the amount of exploration of each of the road segments.
+\Cref{fig:lux:cumulative} shows the cumulative regret of the agents at each time step, averaged over $10$ runs.
+NeuralUCB yields the best performance and stabilizes faster compared to the others.
+It also has the smallest error region among the agents. \Cref{fig:lux:road_nnUCB} shows the road network of Luxembourg, where the paths explored by NeuralUCB are colored red, with opacity indicating the amount of exploration of each road segment.
+The figure shows that the NeuralUCB agent has explored a majority of the road segments at least once.

-Figure \ref{fig:boxplot} shows the boxplot of the cumulative regrets for the mentioned four agents in $10$ runs.
-The y-axes show the cumulative regrets and x-axes show the horizon.
-We plotted a box for every 200 time steps.
-So, the labels of x-axes times $200$ show the actual time step $t$.
-The red lines show the median and the boxes mark the upper and lower quantiles, with outliers shown as points.
-LinUCB has the smallest quantile boxes, suggesting that LinUCB behaves almost the same in different iterations.
-It also has the lowest median. $\epsilon_t$-greedy has relatively small quantile boxes with outlier points that show the uniformly random behavior of this agent occasionally.
-BayesUCB and TS behave almost the same regarding the sizes of the quantile boxes.
-The BayesUCB and TS agents compete closely with each other, and the $\epsilon_t$-greedy agent follows other agents.